 Race and ethnicity

-The risk of testicular cancer among white men is about 4 to 5 times that of black men and more than 3 times that of Asian-American men.
-The risk for Hispanics/Latinos and American Indians falls between that of Asians and non-Hispanic/Latino whites.
+The risk of testicular cancer among white men is about 4 to 5 times that of black men and that of Asian-American men.
+The risk for American Indians falls between that of Asians and whites.
 The reason for these differences is not known.
 Worldwide, the risk of developing this disease is highest among men living in the United States and Europe and lowest among men living in Africa or Asia.

 Several studies have found that tall men have a somewhat higher risk of testicular cancer, but some other studies have not.
 Most studies have not found a link between testicular cancer and body weight.

 Unproven or controversial risk factors

-Prior trauma to the testicles and recurrent actions such as horseback riding do not appear to be related to the development of testicular cancer.
+Prior injury or trauma to the testicles and recurrent actions such as horseback riding do not appear to be related to the development of testicular cancer.

 Most studies have not found that strenuous physical activity increases testicular cancer risk.
 Being physically active has been linked with a lower risk of several other forms of cancer as well as a lower risk of many other health problems.